8foldPATH/Vulnerable-Portal/README.md

 5. Capture screenshots and Burp exports in `docs/evidence/`.
 6. Switch to **Secure** mode and retest each finding — expected result is 403/redirect/no output.
 7. Record retest outcomes in each finding file.
-8. Write an executive summary at `docs/assessment/executive-summary.md` for a hiring manager audience.
+8. Write an executive summary at `docs/assessment/executive-summary.md`.

 ---